Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 ## Update your custom Helm values

-Add your organization ID, your environment name, and the clientID associated to your service account to your custom Helm values for the installation:
+Add your organization ID, your environment name, and the clientID associated to your service account to your custom Helm values for the installation.
+For example:

 ```yml
 discoveryAgent: